-The Honda EM4000SX houses a 270 cc Honda iGX270 OHV 4-stroke engine, which provides 120/240V, consumes gasoline and delivers a running wattage of 3500W along with a peak wattage of 4000W (and even up to 5000 W thanks to the iAVR technology).
+The Honda EM4000SX is powered by a 270 cc Honda iGX270 OHV 4-stroke engine.
+It delivers 120/240V, runs on gasoline and offers a running wattage of 3500W as well as a peak wattage of 4000W (and even up to 5000 W thanks to the iAVR technology).

 With a noise rating of 61 dBA (just slightly more noisy than an office), the generator features a simple traditional pull-start mechanism, but also a simple and elegant electric starter (battery included).
 For additional convenience, the EM4000SX may also be remotely started (separate purchase).

 With a full tank, the EM4000SX can operate for around 16 hours at 50% load (fuel consumption around 0.39 GPH), thanks to its fuel capacity of 6.2 gallons.

 The control panel features the upcoming 6 AC outlets:

 Furthermore, it has 1 DC outlet: there's a 12V 8A output allowing you to easily charge your batteries.

 While this Honda generator is not RV Ready, its L5-30R receptacle can be used for a simple RV connection with an L5-30P to TT-30R adaptor.